coala-info/coala-info.github.io/use-cases/tp53-gene-analysis.md

 ## Overview

-This use case demonstrates how to use Coala to perform gene variant analysis: retrieving gene coordinates from NCBI, extracting variants from ClinVar VCF files, filtering by clinical significance, and performing detailed variant annotation.
+This use case demonstrates how to use Coala to perform query-driven gene variant analysis: retrieving gene metadata from NCBI, extracting variants from its ClinVar VCF files, filtering by clinical significance, and performing detailed variant annotation.
 We'll use the TP53 gene as an example, which is a critical tumor suppressor gene associated with many human cancers.

 ## Setup

 ### MCP Server Configuration

-Create an MCP server with bioinformatics tools as shown in `examples/vcf_question.py`:
+Create an MCP server with cwl tools as shown in `examples/Gene-Variant/gene-variant_mcp.py`:

 ```python
 from coala.mcp_api import mcp_api